BBL finals race: The run home for each club

 Jan 26: v Hurricanes (seventh) at Adelaide Oval

-A tight win over the Hurricanes lifted the Strikers into second spot and put them well and truly in the race to earn a double chance.
+A tight win over the Hurricanes has put the Strikers well and truly in the race to earn a double chance.
 A clash against the top-of-the-table Stars looms on Wednesday ahead of a crucial road trip to Perth, but it's likely their fate won't be decided until after their home clash against the Hurricanes on the Australia Day long weekend.
 The return of Alex Carey from international duty will also bolster their middle order.

 The run home